gitmachtl/scripts/cardano/testnet/README.md

 <br>It also generates the poolname.kes-expire.json file which contains the valid start KES-Period and also contains infos when the generated kes-keys will expire. to renew your kes/opcert before the keys of your node expires just rerun 04c and 04d! after that, update the files on your stakepool server and restart the coreNode
 <br>```./04d_genNodeOpCert.sh <poolname> <optional: opcertcounter that should be used>```
 <br>```./04d_genNodeOpCert.sh mypool```

-:warning: Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).
-The script 04d will help you to select the right OpCertCounter!
-Please also use script 04e to verify your config!
+:warning: Starting with the Babbage-Era, you're only allowed to increase your OpCertCounter by +1 after at least one block was made in the previous KES periods (last OpCert used).<br>The script 04d will help you to select the right OpCertCounter!<br>Please also use script 04e to verify your config!

 &nbsp;<br>
 </details>